BrickMMO/tasks/digital-presence.markdown

 2. You Name (your name, a nickname, business name, etc...)
 3. Brand (logo, colours, etc...)

-Here are the images I use for my onilne presence:
+Here are the images I use for my online presence:

 <img src="images/presence-banner.jpeg" height="200">